mendomania/adult-ed-platform/DJANGO.md

 [Here](https://docs.djangoproject.com/en/2.1/topics/http/urls/) are the official docs for the URL dispatcher in Django.<br />

+• <b>The DB translation file</b> (`translation.py`)<br />
+This file is required by the <b>django-modeltranslation</b> package and allows to tag fields of tables as translatable.
+Once a certain field is tagged as translatable and the `migrate` and `makemigrations` commands are run (more on this below), Django will update a table schema and add extra fields to it corresponding to the languages of the web app (which are defined in the settings file, as explained above).

+     @register(FutureMatch)
+     class FutureMatchTranslationOptions(TranslationOptions):
+       fields = ('text',)

+For instance, the previous code snippet (taken from the [translation](https://github.com/mendomania/adult-ed-platform/blob/master/osr/translation.py) file of this project) specifies that the field `text` of the `FutureMatch` table should be translatable.
+Django will add columns `text_en` and `text_fr` to the `FutureMatch` table (this is why in the admin interface screenshot shown above it appears twice, in English and in French).
+The original column `text` will be retained though.
+You don't never have to worry about having to access either `text_en` or `text_fr` though; you only need to access the original fields defined in the models file, and in the case of a translatable field, Django will make sure to provide you with either the English or the French version of it by taking a look at a user's current language preferences.

 ## Translation ##
 • <b>The translation file</b> (`translation.py`)<br /><br />